T-D-ECP-Hackers/e-commerce-app-team-6/README.md

 This application has a few entry points which will be useful to know

+Please run the backend and go to -> http://localhost:8080/api/v1/swagger-ui/index.html for a helpful UI that shows all the entry points for the backend and what each entry point accepts and returns.

 ### Backend

 - The app backend is hosted on `http://localhost:8080`